 Argentina has some jaw-dropping scenery, amongst which the steep mountains of Los Glaciares National Park must feature high on the list of favourites.

-For anyone keen to experience traditional Patagonic rural life through a combination of riding and hiking, this 5 day experience is ideal.
+For anyone keen to experience traditional Patagonian rural life through a combination of riding and hiking, then this experience is ideal.
 You can become part of the landscape as you discover the Hidden Glaciers Frías, Gorra, Grande and Dickson.

 6 Day Sample Itinerary